joshuaboud/ascii3D/README.md

 # ascii3D
 3D Wolfenstein-esque game engine implemented in ncursesw
 ## Dependencies
-`libncursesw` - wide character ncurses for printing unicode characters to terminal.
+`libncurses` - ncurses for printing unicode characters to terminal.
 A unicode (UTF-8) locale is also required.
 ## Installation
 Clone the repository and run `make` in the directory you cloned to.